 Janet wanted to hole up somewhere for the rest of the night.
 Andrea felt they had come too far to stop.
 She and Marko convinced Janet of the need to keep going.
 If Charles even suspected that they were going to talk to anyone associated with him, then he might do away with that person before they could get to him or her.

 The sisters rode in watchful silence.
 Exhaustion had dulled the edges of Janet’s sharp fear.
 The one thing she didn’t want to do was to have a panic attack.
-She willed herself to stop staring into the passenger side view mirror, realizing that anxiety was feeding her paranoia.
+She willed herself to stop staring into the passenger sideview mirror, realizing that indulging her anxiety was feeding her paranoia.
 Every other car seemed to be following them.
-She nervously plucked at the hem of her shirt as her eyes were repeatedly drawn to the side view mirror.
+She nervously plucked at the hem of her shirt as her eyes were repeatedly drawn to the sideview mirror.

 Andrea was oblivious to her sister’s struggle.
-She was so excited, she was almost giddy.
+She was almost giddy with excitement.
 All the action was energizing.
 The idea that at any given moment, something unexpected might confront them excited her senses and kept her short attention span engaged.

 After seeing the way that Marko handled himself, she felt relatively safe again.
 Andrea regretted her hysteria over the temporary loss of her eyesight.
 Marko probably thought she was a loser.
 That idea rankled Andrea.
 She didn’t want him to have the wrong impression of her.
 She wasn’t soft like Janet.
 Those thoughts kept gnawing at her.
 Trying not to think about it just made it worse.

-Their uneventful drive ended in an a quaint looking neighborhood in which gentrification had begun and seemingly been abandoned.
-Refurbished homes gave way to homes in disrepair practically leaning with wear and tear.
+Their uneventful drive ended in an a quaint looking neighborhood where a gentrification effort had begun and seemingly been abandoned.
+Refurbished homes quickly gave way to homes in disrepair, which were practically leaning with wear and tear.

 Andrea parked the car and retrieved a flashlight from her backpack.
 She looked up in time to stop Janet from waking Marko.
 Andrea, pressed a finger to her lips and motioned for Janet to step outside quietly.
 She held up a hand to forestall her sister’s protests.